Paleochora

 Krios

-A correspondent in the summer of 2004 recommends this beach. which is 8 km to the west of Grammeno, on an asphalt road., well signposted.
-The western part, he say, is perfect for nudism: small pebbles, clean sea.
+A correspondent in the summer of 2004 recommends this beach, which is 8 km to the west of Grammeno, on an asphalt road, well signposted.
+The western part, he says, is perfect for nudism: small pebbles, clean sea.
 There are also caves and green valleys above the beach which can be visited nude - again perfect!

 The nudist beach is the one in the foreground.

-A contributor and his wife cycled from Paleochora to visit this lovely beach in September 2008.
+A contributor and his wife cycled from Paleochora to visit this lovely pebble beach in September 2008.
 The beach is in two parts, separated by rocks.
 The smaller of the two beaches, as described above is the western one.
 It was interesting to note that whilst the eastern one was empty, the western nudist beach always had 12 -14 people on it through the day.
+The beach provides some windshield on windy days.

 The eastern beach has a taverna and car park beside it.
 From the car park it is a 2 minute walk to reach the nudist beach.